The Colfax Louisiana Massacre: A Story about Reconstruction

-This is Zahra’s personal story of reconnecting with her siblings and learning about how history is told through the voice of the “hunter”.
+This is Zahra’s personal story of reconnecting with her siblings.
 On a journey back to their Louisiana birthplace, Zahra and her siblings uncover a story of an event that affects the lives of their family, community and the nation.

 - What did the 4 million African Americans after slavery need in order to transition into full citizenship?